 Root vegetables like carrots, radishes, and beets need to be planted at the correct depth to ensure proper root development.
 Carrot seeds should be sown about 1/4 inch deep, while radish and beet seeds can be planted slightly deeper, at about 1/2 inch.
 Proper planting depth helps prevent issues like poor germination and misshapen roots.

-Extending the Growing Season for Vegetables To Plant In September
+Extending the Growing Season for Vegetables To be planted in September

 One of the key benefits of September gardening is the ability to extend your growing season and enjoy fresh produce well into the cooler months.
 By using techniques like greenhouses, cold frames, mulching, and row covers, you can protect your plants from frost and create a more favorable growing environment.